On a generalised form of subjective probability

-For example, we would expect a rational individual to decide that a reference set $R_0$ based on the outcomes of drawing out a ball from an urn containing 10 distinctly labelled balls is compatible with a reference set $R_1$ based on the outcomes of drawing out a ball from an urn containing 100 distinctly labelled balls, where the set $\Lambda_0 \cap \Lambda_1$ would be of course equal to the set $\Lambda_0=\{0.1,0.2,\ldots,0.9\}$.
-Also, a rational individual may well decide that a reference set $R_0$ based on the outcomes of drawing out a ball from an urn containing $k$ distinctly labelled balls is compatible with a reference set $R_1$ based on the outcome of spinning the type of wheel described in Section~\ref{sec1}, where the set $\Lambda_0 \cap \Lambda_1$ would be of course equal to the set $\Lambda_0=\{1/k,\, 2/k,\, \ldots, (k-1)/k \}$.
+For example, we would expect a rational individual to decide that a reference set $R_0$ based on the outcomes of drawing out a ball from an urn containing 10 distinctly labelled balls is compatible with a reference set $R_1$ based on the outcomes of drawing out a ball from an urn containing 100 distinctly labelled balls for all $\lambda \in \Lambda_0 \cap \Lambda_1$, which means of course for all $\lambda \in \Lambda_0 = \{0.1,0.2,\ldots,0.9\}$.
+Also, a rational individual may well decide that a reference set $R_0$ based on the outcomes of drawing out a ball from an urn containing $k$ distinctly labelled balls is compatible with a reference set $R_1$ based on the outcome of spinning the type of wheel described in Section~\ref{sec1} for all $\lambda \in \Lambda_0 \cap \Lambda_1$, i.e.\ for all $\lambda \in \Lambda_0 = \{1/k,\, 2/k,\, \ldots, (k-1)/k \}$

 On the other hand, similar to Ellsberg's two urn example described in the Introduction, let us imagine that there are two urns that both contain $k$ balls, where each ball has been marked with a number that is in the range from 1 to $k$.
 In the first urn, the number of balls that have been marked with any given number is entirely unknown, i.e.\ there may be 0 to $k$ balls marked with any given number, while in the second urn, similar to the example that has just been discussed, we know that there is exactly one ball that has been marked with any given number.
-Here, in comparison to the earlier examples, it would be expected that a much smaller proportion of rational individuals would be prepared to treat a reference set $R_0$ based on the outcomes of drawing out a ball from the first urn as being compatible with a reference set $R_1$ based on the outcomes of drawing out a ball from the second urn.
+To clarify, we are assuming that there is no particular number in the range 1 to $k$ that we would regard as being more likely to be on the ball drawn out of the first urn than any other number in this range.
+Here, in comparison to the earlier examples, it would be expected that a much smaller proportion of rational individuals would be prepared to treat a reference set $R_0$ based on the outcomes of drawing out a ball from the first urn as being compatible with a reference set $R_1$ based on the outcomes of drawing out a ball from the second urn for all $\lambda \in \Lambda_0 = \Lambda_1$.